Research Project

 Simulation of climate change impacts on the New Zealand energy system

-Electricity underpins every facet of our lives, and impacts our social and economic well-being.
+Electricity underpins every facet of our lives, and impacts our social and economic wellbeing.
 Climate change is expected to cause significant changes to both the demand and supply sides of electricity.

 This project aimed to further developed a model already in use in the industry, to model climate impacts on the entire electricity system out to at least 2050, with inputs including projections of wind, water and snow melt; scenario changes to electricity demand from decarbonisation (such as increased electrification of transport and industry); irrigation pumping load from drought; and changes to heating and air conditioning load.